surveycto/extra-buttons/README.md

     custom-extrabuttons(button1="I don't know", value1=-99, button2='Refused', value2=-88)

-You can add as many or as few parameters as you'd like.
+You can add as many or as few buttons as you'd like.

+Be sure to update your *constraint* so it accepts the button values as values.

 You can also customize the error message that appears when an enumerator selects a button when the field already has a value.

-`warning`: What will be displayed instead of the default warning message.
+`warning`: What will be displayed instead of the default warning message.<br>
+`yes`: What will be displayed instead of "Yes" in the confirmation.<br>
+`no`: What will be displayed instead of "No" in the confirmation.

+You can also add `oldValue` to the warning to show where the current value of the field will go, and `replacementValue` to show where the button label will go in the warning message.

-    custom-extrabuttons(warning='Voulez-vous vraiment remplacer oldValue par replacementValue?',
+    custom-extrabuttons(warning='Voulez-vous vraiment remplacer "oldValue" par "replacementValue"?',
     yes='Oui',
     no='Non',
     button1="I don't know",
     value1=-99,
     button2='Refused',
     value2=-88)

-Here is another example you can use:

-    custom-extrabuttons(warning=1,
-    yes=1,
-    no='Nope',
-    button1='Refused',
-    value1=-99,
-    button2="I don't understand",
-    value2=-88,
-    button3='Unable to answer',
-    value3=-77)

-Be sure to update your *constraint* so it accepts the button values as values.

 ## More resources